Challenges and Trends in Egocentric Vision: A Survey: Conclusion

 In this paper, we conduct a comprehensive survey of the egocentric vision field.
 We provide a detailed summary of the 11 sub-tasks covered under the four primary aspects of the field: subject, object, environment, and hybrid.
 These sub-tasks include gaze understanding, pose estimation, action understanding, social perception, human identity and trajectory recognition, object recognition, environment modeling, scene localization, content summarization, multi-view joint understanding, and video question answering.
 For each sub-task, we first provide a brief introduction, followed by an in-depth analysis of the challenges it faces.
 We then summarize the key research works and methods, especially those that have achieved the current state-of-the-art (SOTA) performance.
 Additionally, we list the available datasets for each sub-task.

-In reviewing the related works in the egocentric vision field, we particularly focus on the latest research advancements and, based on these works, summarize the three main challenges currently faced by the field: limited data scale, high dynamics, and the complexity of multi-level and multi-granularity information understanding.
-In response to these challenges, we distill five key development trends from recent significant research literature, including the construction of high-quality datasets and benchmarks, cross-view alignment and task expansion, improvements in self-supervised learning, multi-modal information fusion, and the application of graph data structures.
+In reviewing the related works in the egocentric vision field, we particularly focus on the latest research advancements and, based on these works, summarize the three main challenges currently faced by the field.
+In response to these challenges, we distill five key development trends from recent significant research literature.
 We hope that the summary of these challenges and trends will provide direction and insight for future research in the egocentric vision field.
 Additionally, we systematically analyze the components of egocentric scenes, offering a clearer portrayal of the characteristics of egocentric vision and clarifying the research targets.
 Regarding egocentric datasets, we provide a detailed introduction to 21 different datasets, listing the basic features and annotations for each dataset.
 The tasks suitable for each dataset are also noted.
+With the continuous advancement of technology and the ongoing deepening of research, we believe that the egocentric vision field will undergo more comprehensive and in-depth exploration in the future.